ildus/clickhouse_fdw/README.md

 		--query="INSERT INTO test_database.tax_bills_nyc FORMAT CSV"

 Now the data is ready in the ClickHouse, the next step is to set up the PostgreSQL side.
-First we need to create a ClickHouse foreign server:
+First we need to create a FDW extension and a ClickHouse foreign server:

+    CREATE EXTENSION clickhouse_fdw;
     CREATE SERVER clickhouse_svr FOREIGN DATA WRAPPER clickhouse_fdw OPTIONS(dbname 'test_database');

 By default the server will use `http` protocol.
 But we could use binary protocol: